sodadata/docs/soda/quick-start-databricks-pipeline.md

 ### Post-ingestion checks

-The Data Scientist creates a checks YAML file to write checks that apply to the datasets they use to train their ML model.
+The Data Engineer creates a checks YAML file to write checks that apply to the datasets they use to train their ML model.
 The Data Ingestion Checks notebook runs these checks after the data is ingested into the Unity catalog.
-For any checks that fail, the Data Scientist can notify upstream Data Engineers or Data Product Owners to address issues such as missing data or invalid entries.
+For any checks that fail, the Data Engineer can notify upstream Data Engineers or Data Product Owners to address issues such as missing data or invalid entries.

-Many of the checks that the Data Scientist prepares include [check attributes]({% link soda-cl/check-attributes.md %}) which they created in Soda Cloud; see image below.
-When added to checks, the Data Scientist can use the attributes to filter check results in Soda Cloud, build custom views ([Collections]({% link soda-cloud/collaborate.md %}#build-check-collections)), and stay organized as they monitor data quality in the Soda Cloud UI.
+Many of the checks that the Data Engineer prepares include [check attributes]({% link soda-cl/check-attributes.md %}) which they created in Soda Cloud; see image below.
+When added to checks, the Data Engineer can use the attributes to filter check results in Soda Cloud, build custom views ([Collections]({% link soda-cloud/collaborate.md %}#build-check-collections)), and stay organized as they monitor data quality in the Soda Cloud UI.
 Skip to [Review check results](#review-check-results) to see an example.

 ![attributes-pipeline](/assets/images/attributes-pipeline.png){:height="700px" width="700px"}

 <br />

-The Data Scientist also added a [dataset filter]({% link soda-cl/filters.md %}#configure-dataset-filters) to the quality checks that apply to the application login data.
+The Data Engineer also added a [dataset filter]({% link soda-cl/filters.md %}#configure-dataset-filters) to the quality checks that apply to the application login data.
 The filter serves to partition the data against which Soda executes the checks; instead of checking for quality on the entire dataset, the filter limits the scan to the previous day's data.

 ingestion_checks.yml
 {% include code-header.html %}